StackmateNetwork/stackmate.in/content/foss/_index.md

 ### Free & Open Source Software (Free as in Free-dom, not Free-Beer)

+We strive to build software that minimizes dependency and maximizes freedom.

 All your bitcoin operations on Stackmate software preserves your sovereignty.